gileoo/SPBView/doc/Examples.md

 StatesTarget = Trial start; leftTarget; rightTarget; Target Off StatesEyeMovement = anti; pro
 ```
-In this example, we were only interested in the reaction times and not in the actual deviations from looking at a specific target.
+In this example, we were only interested in the reaction times and not in the precise deviations from looking at a specific target.
+A head mount was used during recording.
 To minimize the data file sizes, we did not export the 3D eye positions for every time stamp, but replaced it by a constant but close to true value.
 Therefore, we used the _user-const_ keyword to fixate the three eye position values.
 Target and experiment state string have to be configured to match the according timed-labels in the __.tsv__ file.
 They were either set by Tobii studio or OpenSesame.